arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 ### Future work

 While the current solution explores basic tree management, there are still plethora of things I want to explore further like async with coroutines, tree mutation, recompostion and parallel composition etc. Code generation might not be an exact fit for those things though.

+Additionally, Compose has concept of `Modifier`s to add additional node attributes.
+For example `shape = rectangle` for dot node could be a `Modifier` instead but I chose to avoid it since I wanted to retain ability to add any type of attribute with less code.
+But still `Modifier` is a valid usecase and I intend to explore them further.

 Would be glad to hear any feedback/concerns in the comments below, thanks.